 The Monk Who Sold His Ferrari - Robin Sharma

 ‘Comparison is the thief of joy’ - Theodore Roosevelt

 If you happen to start going to the gym consistently with a friend, you will automatically compare yourself with him/her.
-This is motivating for some people, since they grave a sense for competition, for others it’s the complete opposite: it makes them feel weak.
+This is motivating for some people, since they grave a sense of competition, for others, it’s the complete opposite: it makes them feel weak.
 The most reasonable approach you can take is to compare yourself to whom you were yesterday.
-Don’t look what others do and how they succeed in life, only concentrate on yourself, your goals and accomplishments so that you can outgrow every other person around you.
+Don’t look at what others do and how they succeed in life, only concentrate on yourself, your goals, and accomplishments so that you can outgrow every other person around you.

 The thing is, comparing yourself with others is normal, but we can train to cancel that thought as soon as it hits our brain.
 If you manage to achieve breaking that thought process once it occurs, you are 95% ahead of the competition.
 Because they are still going to envy their friend who just got a promotion instead of sincerely celebrating with them.

 Ways to improve yourself are basically listed under the Happy Habits from point 1.

 By becoming more disciplined and dedicated to your passion and work, you will slowly but surely increase your productivity.
 If you add consistency to your daily tasks you are going to see great results with time because every little action you take will add up, no matter how insignificant it may seem.

 Eating that one oreo before bed, pff what’s the matter with that, right?
 It does matter though because it can become a bad habit and later on in life cause a heart attack or diabetes.
 Eliminate that risk by being disciplined with your eating habits and other aspects of life.